 Step Six: Work on the Underneath of the Jack and Then Lower It

-The last step for how to use the floor jack would be to lower it.
+The final step would be to lower the jack.
 Again, refer to the user manual and check if you need to drop it in a regular manner or if you have to do anything extra.

 For detailed instructions on lowering a floor jack, check out This Article